AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance type families/Compute optimized instance families.md

 ## c6t, security-enhanced compute optimized instance family

-c6t is in invitational preview.
+c6t is in invitational review.

 Features

 -   Implements trusted boot based on the Trusted Platform Module \(TPM\) chip.
 During a trusted boot, each module in the boot chain from the underlying hardware to the guest OS is measured and verified.
--   Supports comprehensive monitoring on the IaaS layer and ensures trusted capabilities of the whole IaaS layer.
+-   Supports comprehensive monitoring on the IaaS layer and provides trusted capabilities of the whole IaaS layer.
--   Provides predictable and consistent high performance and reduces virtualization overheads with the use of the third-generation X-Dragon architecture. c6t improves storage performance, network performance, and computing stability by an order of magnitude through fast path acceleration of X-Dragon chips.
+-   Uses the third-generation X-Dragon architecture to provide predictable and consistent high performance and reduce virtualization overheads. c6t improves storage performance, network performance, and computing stability by an order of magnitude through fast path acceleration of X-Dragon chips.
 -   Compute:
-    -   Equipped with 2.5 GHz Intel ® Xeon ® Platinum 8269 \(Cascade Lake\) processors with a maximum turbo frequency of 3.2 GHz for consistent computing performance.
+    -   Uses 2.5 GHz Intel ® Xeon ® Platinum 8269 \(Cascade Lake\) processors that deliver a maximum turbo frequency of 3.2 GHz for consistent computing performance.
     -   Offers a CPU-to-memory ratio of 1:2.
-    -   Allows you to enable or disable Hyper-Threading.
+    -   Allows you to enable or disable hyper-threading.

         **Note:** By default, Hyper-Threading is enabled on ECS instances.
 For more information, see [Customize CPU options](/intl.en-US/Instance/Manage instances/Customize CPU options.md).

 -   Storage:
-    -   I/O optimized.
+    -   Is an instance family in which all instances are I/O optimized.
     -   Supports ESSDs only.
     -   Provides high storage I/O performance based on large computing capacity.